 You may be young now, but you're never too young for the onset of hearing loss.
 In fact, in most cases, noise-related hearing loss doesn't develop overnight.
-(Well, some does, but we'll address that issue later in our presentation.)
-As I was saying, the majority of noise-induced hearing loss happens gradually.
+(Well, some does, but we'll address that issue later in this document.)
+But the majority of noise-induced hearing loss happens gradually.